ethereum/consensus-specs/specs/phase0/p2p-interface.md

 ### Why are these specific gossip parameters chosen?

 - `D`, `D_low`, `D_high`, `D_lazy`: recommended defaults.
-- `heartbeat_interval`: 0.7 second, recommended for eth2 in the [GossipSub evaluation report by Protocol Labs](https://gateway.ipfs.io/ipfs/QmRAFP5DBnvNjdYSbWhEhVRJJDFCLpPyvew5GwCCB4VxM4).
+- `heartbeat_interval`: 0.7 seconds, recommended for eth2 in the [GossipSub evaluation report by Protocol Labs](https://gateway.ipfs.io/ipfs/QmRAFP5DBnvNjdYSbWhEhVRJJDFCLpPyvew5GwCCB4VxM4).
-- `fanout_ttl`: 60, recommended default.
+- `fanout_ttl`: 60 seconds, recommended default.
   Fanout is primarily used by committees publishing attestations to subnets.
   This happens once per epoch per validator and the subnet changes each epoch so there is little to gain in having a `fanout_ttl` be increased from the recommended default.